open-edge-insights/eii-opcua-export/README.md

 # `OpcuaExport`

-OpcuaExoprt service subscribes to classified results from EIS message bus(VideoAnalytics) and starts publishing meta data to opcua clients
+OpcuaExoprt service subscribes to classified results from EIS message bus(VideoAnalytics/TimeSeries) and starts publishing meta data to all the topics(PubTopics) and the same metadata is received by opcua clients.

 ## `Configuration`